-As you and your family are driving home from a movie, you feel a sudden impact to your SUV.
+As you and your family are driving home from a movie, you feel a sudden impact.
 You realize that another vehicle slammed into you.
 Your immediate concern is for your children.
 You start to evaluate the scene.
 Your entire family is shaken up and you notice that there are car accident injuries.

-Scrapes, cuts and bruises are likely the least serious type of injury that a person might face in a car accident.
+Scrapes, cuts, and bruises are likely the least serious type of injury that a person might face in a car accident.
 These often don’t require much medical intervention.
-Some cuts might require stitches but this is only if they are deep, long and serious.
-You will have to monitor any areas with broken skin for signs of an infection since an infection would likely require medical care.
+Some cuts might require stitches but this is only if they are deep, long, and serious.
+You will have to monitor any areas with broken skin for signs of infection since infection would likely require medical care.

 Head injuries can also be catastrophic injuries.
 Superficial head injuries might not result in very serious issues.
 Traumatic brain injuries are another story.
 These can lead to lasting effects on how your brain functions.
 It can also mean you have to deal with long-term medical care.